 A fundamental reason why compliance has remained poor is that discoms have long-term power purchase agreements with thermal power projects

 The learnings from the lack of RPO compliance through the years seem to have been ignored by the government.
 This is because the MoP has now mandated hydropower purchase obligations for discoms as well.
 There is a question mark regarding the compliance of such obligations.
 Still, the positive is that government and industry stakeholders are looking for innovative ideas with respect to RPOs.
 In the “Draft Electricity (promoting renewable energy through Green Energy Open Access) Rules, 2021” circulated by the MoP on August 16, 2021 it is mentioned that the obligated entities may also meet their RPOs by purchasing green hydrogen.
 The quantum of green hydrogen will be computed by considering the equivalence to the green hydrogen produced from 1 MWh of renewable energy or its multiple.
 Also, there are discussions on having RPOs only for new renewable energy technologies like ocean energy in a bid to create market demand.

 An obligation to purchase renewable energy has lost its relevance and the MoP is well advised to start preparing a phase-out plan for such obligations

 The RPO mechanism was initiated by the government when solar and wind tariffs were high compared to coal-based thermal tariffs.
 Over the years, standalone solar and wind energy tariffs have fallen drastically to become among the cheapest sources of energy.
 By including cost of storage technologies, the tariff for round-the-clock renewable energy is comparable to that of coal-based thermal energy.
 Going forward, storage costs are expected to fall further, making round-the-clock renewable energy cheaper than coal-based thermal energy.
-Therefore, an obligation to purchase renewable energy has lost its relevance and the MoP is well advised to start preparing a phase-out plan for such obligations.
+Therefore, an obligation to purchase renewable energy (especially solar and wind) has lost its relevance and the MoP is well advised to start preparing a phase-out plan for such obligations.
 The phase-out will give the state governments/utilities the freedom to decide their own energy mix in a better manner and in fact focus more on emerging clean technologies like green hydrogen.